pranav-kural/ai-skejool/README.md

     Remember to take breaks in between activities and to listen to your body.
 If you start to feel tired, take a break and do something else for a while.
 You can also use the Pomodoro Technique to help you stay focused and avoid burnout.
 ```

+## Contributing

+Feel free to create a fork or use the code.